 It’s been a rainy weekend.
 The kind of slow and persistent rain that I take as permission to stay in my loungewear for the better part of the day and ignore the more productive tasks on my to-do list.
 After all, nature has already made sure that my car gets a good rinsing and my plants get a good watering.

 After a good amount of reading and laying around with our dog, I finally roamed into the kitchen to make something decidedly unfussy.
-I landed on these coconut macaroons, perhaps because the scent of coconut makes me nostalgic for the family beach days of my childhood and the sweetness of suntan lotion in the air.
-Summer is coming and these light, sweet coconut mounds are a perfect reminder.
+I landed on these coconut macaroons, probably because the smell of coconut makes me nostalgic for beach days and the mix of salty air and sweet suntan lotion.
+Summer is here and these light, sweet coconut mounds are a perfect reminder.
 Based on Claire Ptak’s recipe in The Violet Bakery Cookbook (with just a few tweaks), they are simple and delightful—toasty and crisp on the outside with an irresistible chewy texture.

 I’ve added a bit more coconut and salt and introduced vanilla bean in addition to extract—not just because vanilla does such a brilliant job of amplifying the tropical notes of coconut, but also because I love seeing those tiny black specks suspended in their coconut pillows.

-Best of all, this one-pot recipe comes together so quickly you’ll ask yourself why you’ve ever opted for the store-bought variety.
+Best of all, this one-pot recipe comes together so quickly you’ll ask yourself why you ever opted for the store-bought stuff.

 - This recipe calls for caster sugar, which is a superfine sugar often used in baking.
 You can find it at Whole Foods and other grocers, or order it online.
-You can also substitute granulated sugar if you follow the weight measurement (250 grams); there will be a discrepancy in the volume measurement.
+You can also substitute granulated sugar, it’ll just take a bit longer to dissolve.

 - While I love these coconut macaroons on their own, I often serve them dipped in 72% bittersweet or dark chocolate to balance their sweetness.
 I’ve added instructions for that option below.